 Keynotes this year were very good.
 David Evans gave an excellent talk about the “Pillars of Testing”, which continued to explain how agile and testing fit together.
 Antony Marcano’s “Don’t put me in a box” was an excellent show of how Antony made the role of the tester change by leading these changes (including glimpses of eXtreme Programming).
 Alan Richardson’s continued these lines, and bashing the term QA forever.
 And it was full of Transformers, Dr. Seuss, Pinky and the Brain, and Princess Bride, so what’s not to love?

 Those were my favorite keynotes, and that latter two aligned with my quest this time around (not the one for beer, the other quest): What is really testing in an agile context?
 This is where two workshops helped.
-The first one by Huib Schoots about testing strategy.
+The first one by Huib Schoots about functional and integration testing strategy.
 How does a tester approach an application?
 How is planning done, and what needs to be taken into account?
-Coming from development and developer testing background used to lead me to ad hoc testing.
-In system testing, a different point of view is needed, and I learned a lot from this workshop.
+Coming from development and developer testing background used to lead me to ad hoc integration testing.
+In integraton testing, a different point of view is needed, and I learned a lot from this workshop.
 That’s him by the way (that’s the normal situation):

-Alan Richardson, Tony Bruce and Steve Green’s “Black ops testing” was also a step in the same direction – this was an actual testing dojo, where we paired on testing a web application.
+Alan Richardson, Tony Bruce and Steve Green’s “Black ops testing” was also a step in the same direction – this was an actual intergation testing dojo, where we paired on testing a web application.
 We could concentrate on whatever skill we wanted to improve, in a safe environment.
 My partner, Marine, focused on notetaking.
 I tried to follow in her steps, trying to learn how a tester’s mind works.
 I learned quite a few things, as well as tricks for creating data files for text boxes cutting off.
 This may sound stupid, but the ideas that you’ll need to validate text boxes for a while, and will want to speed this up, is a true quality of a professional tester.
 It’s a tool in her belt, just like developers carry (or may I say, should carry) TDD.

 The final workshop I went too was Bryan Beecham and Mike Bowler’s “Lego TDD and Refactoring”.
 This was more developer oriented, although no code was written, and no Lego was hurt in the making of the workshop.
 If you ever get a chance to experience this, jump on it.
 This are Mike and Bryan: